rossetti/KSLBook/docs/05-Chapter5.md

 2.22 & \pm 0.0.393\end{aligned}$$

-Since this results in an interval $[1.827, 2.613]$ that does not contain zero, we can conclude that design 1 has the higher cost with 95% confidence.
+Since this results in an interval $[1.827, 2.613]$ that does not contain zero, we can conclude that design 1 has the higher throughput with 95% confidence.

 Of the two approaches (independent versus dependent) samples, the latter